robertojrojas/kubernetes-the-hard-way-raspberry-pi/docs/03-etcd.md

 # Bootstrapping a H/A etcd cluster

 In this lab you will bootstrap a 3 node etcd cluster.
-The following virtual machines will be used:
+The following machines will be used:

 * controller0
 * controller1